Amaravati, Palnadu district: The Great Stūpa or Mahācaitya

 Limestone drum slab, 3rd century CE, of the Great Stupa at Amaravati.

-The Mahachaitya, or Amaravati Stupa, is the most prominent historic monument in Amaravathi.
+The Mahachaitya, or Amaravati Stupa, is the most prominent historic monument in Amaravati.
 Built in phases between the 3rd century BCE and around 250 CE, it was later expanded with new sculptures by the Satavahanas around 50 CE.
 Protected by the Archaeological Survey of India, the site includes the stupa ruins and an adjacent museum housing artifacts from the site.
 In 2006, the Dalai Lamavisited Amaravati, performing Kalachakra Mahasamalanam during the Kalachakra festival.

 The Amaravati Stupa is celebrated for its influence on ancient Indian art, forming one of three major schools along with Mathura and Gandhara.
 Its art style, known as the Amaravati or Andhra style, significantly influenced art in South India, Sri Lanka, and Southeast Asia.
 Today, notable sculptures from the stupa are held in museums, including the British Museum in London and the Government Museum in Chennai, reflecting the stupa's historic prominence as a major monument in Buddhist Asia.